 In order to assist veterans in their transition from military service to civilian employment, the Bureau of Security and Investigative Services (BSIS) has implemented the Veterans Come First Program.
-This program offers priority services to veteran applicants and assists veterans by leveraging their transferable military experience and training in order to meet all or part of the Bureau's licensing qualifications.
-BSIS licenses covered by this program include:
+This program offers priority services to veteran applicants and assists veterans by leveraging their transferable military experience and training in order to meet all or part of the Bureau's licensing qualifications allowable by law.

 VETERANS COME FIRST!

 The BSIS Veterans Come First Program provides the following support for veteran applicants:

 - Provides veteran applicants with direct line telephone numbers and email contact information.

 - Provides veteran applicants whose applications require special attention with a BSIS staff person to support them through the licensing process.